BCH-RC/DiVenn/README.md

 ### 3. Click on the graph
-Scroll the mouse on the graph will zoom in/out the graph.
+Scrolling with the mouse wheel on the graph will zoom in/out the graph.

-Left clicking a node will show the connected edge colors, which will display the gene regulation status in each experiments.
-Double clicking the same node will hid the connect edge colors.
+Left clicking a node will show the connected edge colors, which will display the gene regulation status for each experiments.
+Double clicking the same node will hide the connect edge colors.

 Right clicking a node can show five function options: show or hide one or all node labels; show all gene associated pathway or GO terms.

 #### 3.1	Show and hide node label function
-Right clicking nodes or edges can link out the genes or iTerms or gene:iTerm pairs of your interest to NCBI or eGIFT sentence databases (see Figure 4.1).
+Right clicking nodes can show the gene IDs of your interest (see Figure 4.1).

 #### 3.2	Link to KEGG pathway and GO terms
-If users need to check the KEGG pathway or GO terms of interested gene node, choose the ‘show gene detail’ option (see Figure 4.2(3)).
+If users need to check the KEGG pathway or GO terms of interested gene node, they choose the ‘show gene detail’ option after right clicking the node (see Figure 4.2).

 ![Right-Click Example](./image/tutorial/clickGraph.PNG)